Deploying Custom Device Configurations¶

 positional arguments:

-template Configuration template (or a family of templates)
+template Configuration template or a directory with templates

 -h, --help show this help message and exit